 Whatever you’re doing, make sure it’s consistent with the message you’re trying to portray.
-Holiday themes give marketers another way to connect with their audience and get the ad to stick to their minds.
+Holiday themes give marketers another way to connect with their audience.
+And also to get the ad to stick to their minds.

 Distribute and Promote

-Designing a promotional plan streamlined to your target audience makes running your Christmas campaign successful.
+Streamline your promotional plan to your target audience to make your campaign successful.
 How do you intend to promote your Christmas campaign?
 Email marketing?
 Blog posts?
 Social media?
 Pay-per-click?

-You’ve blogged about your campaign and gotten people to be interested in your offer.
+You’ve blogged about your campaign and gotten people interested in your offer.
 Don’t rest on your laurels yet!
 Take it a step further.
 How?
 Through email marketing.

-An email marketing campaign is a series of emails a business use to communicate with current and potential customers.
-Remember the email and information you collected about your prospect in exchange for a valuable offer?
+This is a way of communicating with current and potential customers via emails.
+Do you remember the information you collected about your prospect?
 This information and email are what you use for email marketing.
 You want to start by generating an email list (if you don’t already have one).
 Hubspot can help you get started on creating your email list.

 There’re emails you receive and at first glance, you trash it.
-You read the subject line and without thinking twice you discard it.
+You read the subject line and without thinking twice you delete.
 Why?
 It’s not intriguing enough.
-It doesn’t relate to your needs and it certainly doesn’t appeal to you.
+It doesn’t relate to your needs and it doesn’t appeal to you.
 Some don’t even have subject lines!
 Don’t be one of those marketers who send bulky and pointless emails to their prospects and customers.
-It’s a busy world out there; everyone wants to get things done quickly.
+It’s a busy world out there; everyone wants to get things done fast.
 You want to make sure you’re sending emails that warrant their precious time and attention.
 When sending out emails, focus on:

 - Powerful subject line